jwm21542/MLBParkCrawler/README.md

 ### Using ChromeDriver:
 Make sure you have downloaded the latest ChromeDriver file, which you can find [here](https://chromedriver.chromium.org/getting-started), make sure to get the correct one for your OS and Chrome version.
 It may be necessary to update your Chrome as well.

-On line 48, 90 of py file you will see the following line :
 ```
 driver = webdriver.Chrome(options=options, executable_path=ChromeDriverManager().install())
 ```